Clothing You'll Want to Keep

 The Everyday Dress

 You may be pining for all the gorgeous linen dresses, puffy sleeves and cinched bodices.
 And those have a place in your closet (I'm extremely partial to linen dresses and every floral dress, so I get it).
 But an easy, everyday dress is essential.
-I couldn't find a simple, feminine, soft and cozy dress that wasn't too frilly or frumpy - but just right, so I made one for Adorned Organics.
-Get an everyday dress that can take you from the garden to the kitchen, pre-pregnancy to nursing, that is both beautiful and functional.
+I was craving a simple, feminine, soft and cozy dress with zero scratchiness, and felt like wearing nothing, so I made organic The Everyday Dress for Adorned Organics.
+Get a dress that can take you from the garden to the kitchen, pre-pregnancy to nursing, that is both beautiful and functional.

 Foundational Layers